Robert P. Munafo, 2023 Mar 30.

 A particularly informative view assigns colors to the (integer-valued) atom domain function

 This is the value of N when RN=|ZN| reaches a minimum (not counting the initial value R0=|Z0| which is always zero).
 For practical purposes we only check a finite number of ZN (just as with any other Mandelbrot iteration algorithm).

 distance estimate = ln(z2) * z / dz

-Plotting all three of distance estimator, escape iterations, and external-angle at the same time (the latter by binary decomposition) to show even more information in one view.
+Here we are plotting all three of distance estimator, escape iterations, and external angle at the same time (the latter by binary decomposition) to show even more information in one view.
 This is the method used for most of the color images in Mu-Ency.

 Iterate Tracks or Buddhabrot